combes-group/hugo-research-group-site/content/authors/Meilan/_index.md

 ---
 # Display name
-title: Aiko Kyle
+title: Meilan Jess

 # Username (this should match the folder name)
 authors:
-  - Aiko
+  - Meilan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student
+role: Undegraduate Research Asisstant

 # Organizations/Affiliations
 organizations: